splunk/splunk-connect-for-snmp/docs/microk8s/configuration/snmp-data-format.md

 ```

 Only fields specified in `varBinds` are actively polled from the device.
 In the case of the previous `profile_with_one_metric`, the textual fields `ifAdminStatus`, `ifDescr`, `ifIndex`, `ifOperStatus` and `ifPhysAddress` are taken from the database cache.
 This is updated on every walk process.
 This is fine in most cases, as values such as
-MAC address, interface type, or interface status shouldn't change frequently if at all.
+MAC address, interface type, or interface status should not change frequently if at all.

 If you want to keep `ifOperStatus` and `ifAdminStatus` up to date all the time, define profile using the following example: